FactoryBoy/factory_boy/docs/walkthrough.rst

 Better!
 However, we'll quickly notice that all our authors die around age 100; this is quite unrealistic...

-We could alter our ``death()`` function to use a random age;
+We could alter our ``death()`` function to use a random age; but, for the sake of this guide, we'll imagine a more complex scenario.

-however, our library has a special "They Died too Young" section, which we'll need to test.
+Let's say that our fictional library has a special "They Died too Young" section for great authors dead before their 30th birthday.

 Using :class:`class Params <parameters>` for easier tuning
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""